EDWARD0987/Terraform_Modules_AWS/README.md

-# This Teraform module to create a VPC with private and public subnets in an AWS environment
+# This Teraform module will create a VPC with private and public subnets in an AWS environment